TNRIS/nominatim-docker/README.md

    docker run --restart=always -p 7070:8080 -d -v /home/me/nominatimdata/conf:/data nominatim sh /app/startapache.sh
    ```

 6. Configure incremental update.
-By default CONST_Replication_Url configured for Monaco.
+By default CONST_Replication_Url in local.php has been configured for Texas.
    If you want a different update source, you will need to declare `CONST_Replication_Url` in local.php.
 Documentation [here](https://github.com/openstreetmap/Nominatim/blob/master/docs/admin/Import-and-Update.md#updates).
-For example, to use the daily regional extracts diffs for Texas from geofabrik add the following:
+For example, to use the daily country extracts diffs for Monaco from geofabrik add the following:
    ```
-   @define('CONST_Replication_Url', 'https://download.geofabrik.de/north-america/us/texas-updates');
+   @define('CONST_Replication_Url', 'https://download.geofabrik.de/europe/monaco-updates');
    ```

   Now you will have a fully functioning nominatim instance available at : [http://localhost:7070/](http://localhost:7070).